 Eclipse Initiated Notifications (Webhooks)

 There are certain circumstances under which Eclipse will initiate API calls to a tenant's domain.
-Typical examples of this are notification of transactions on a particular store-of-value within Eclipse, or in cases where the Eclipse wallet is a facade to an external SoV on the tenant's platform and and API call is needed to authorise a debit or a credit.
-This section will describe the typical use cases where such calls are used, how they are configured and their corresponding payloads (models).
+Typical examples include notification of transactions on a particular store-of-value within Eclipse, or in cases where the Eclipse wallet is a facade to an external SoV on the tenant's platform and an API call is needed to authorise a debit or a credit.
+This section describes the typical use cases, how they are configured, and their corresponding payloads.

 Security